pull-vert/aio/README.md

 # AIO
-AIO is a reactive event-driven client/server IO library written in Java, supporting File, TCP, UDP, HTTP/2 and in the future QUIC and HTTP/3 protocols.
+AIO is a reactive event-driven client/server IO library written in Java, supporting TCP and in the future File, UDP, HTTP/2, QUIC and HTTP/3 protocols.

 AIO started as a fork of OpenJDK's HttpClient incubating since JDK9 and released with JDK11.

 ## Getting it
-AIO require **JDK 9** or later, as it relies on j.u.c.Flow API and TLSv1.2.
+AIO require LTS **JDK 11** or later, as it relies on j.u.c.Flow API and TLSv1.3.
 It is modularized with Jigsaw.

 ## Compile AIO
 Clone AIO from [GitHub](https://github.com/pull-vert/aio).